Opensourceful/WolfFlow/README.md

       ```
    3. Close Administrator PowerShell
    4. Try running the script again from your project directory
-   * **If you see "Error: .roo directory not found", verify your directory structure.**
+   * **If you see "Error: .Seawolf directory not found", verify your directory structure.**
    * **If using PowerShell 7+, run as:**
       ```powershell
       cmd /c insert-variables.cmd